Central Hazardous Materials Fund (CHF)

 The Department pursues potentially responsible parties for cost reimbursement or for work performance, reducing the cost to the American taxpayer.
 Since 1995, CHF recovered or avoided nearly $1 billion in cleanup costs, $138 million of which were funds recovered from third parties that allowed the program to support many more projects than would have been possible solely with appropriated funds.

 Through the CHF, the Department has conducted CERCLA response actions at approximately 100 sites and completed cleanup at 40 sites.
-The sites include abandoned hardrock mines, formerly used defense sites (FUDS), defense-related uranium mines (DRUMS), landfills, firing ranges, industrial sites, and so on.
+The sites include, but are not limited to: abandoned hardrock mines, formerly used defense sites (FUDS), defense-related uranium mines (DRUMS), landfills, firing ranges, and former industrial sites.

 bureau logo